GDPR and PDPA Compliance: a Checklist for Singapore Companies

 6. Dispose of PD That is no Longer Needed

 Stop holding the PD when you no longer have any business or legal use for it.
 Set a retention period for various types of PD.
 Keep data only as long as there is a business or legal purpose.
-Safely delete the PD, shredding the paper documents, or use specialised software for electronic data.
+Safely delete the PD, shredding the paper documents, or use specialized software for electronic data.
+The PDPA does not prescribe a specific retention period for personal data that organizations would need to comply with any legal or specific industry-standard requirements that may apply.
+For example, under the Limitation Act (Cap.
+163), actions founded on a contract (amongst others) must be brought within 6 years from the date on which the cause of action accrued.
+Hence an organization may wish to retain records relating to its contracts for 7 years from the date of termination of the contract and possibly for a longer period if an investigation or legal proceedings should commence within that period.

 7. Ensure Protection of Personal Data when Transferring Overseas